FStarLang/FStar/doc/book/part2/part2_universes.rst

        :end-before: //SNIPPET_END: tuple2$

-  - If you must write a ``val f : t``, because, say, the type ``t`` is huge, or because you are writing an inferface, it's a good idea to be explicit about universes, so that when defining ``f``, you know exactly how general you have to be in terms of universes; and, conversely, users of ``f`` know exactly how much universe
+  - If you must write a ``val f : t``, because, say, the type ``t`` is huge, or because you are writing an interface, it's a good idea to be explicit about universes, so that when defining ``f``, you know exactly how general you have to be in terms of universes; and, conversely, users of ``f`` know exactly how much universe